rg-engineering/ioBroker.semp/README.md

 ## SMA SEMP adapter for ioBroker

-Interface to SMA SunnyPortal via SunnyHomeManger and SEMP
+Interface to SMA SunnyPortal via SunnyHomeManager and SEMP

 Add your devices from ioBroker in SunnyPortal.
 SunnyPortal can then better estimate your energy consumption and thus make better predictions and recommendations.
 But